 This is undoubtedly the most popular pool fence on the market right now – and for good reason.
 The material is lightweight and easy to install, so you can either save money by installing it yourself, or have it completed in just one day if you choose to hire a professional.
 The material is extremely long-lasting and durable, meaning it will go unaffected by the weather and not rust or corrode away.
 This also means the material is low maintenance – which we all love.
 And last, but certainly not least, aluminium fencing is very economical; the average cost of a linear metre is between $90 and $120 – a massive saving from glass fencing.

 To an unknown eye, steel and aluminium would be difficult to tell apart – but there are differences.
-Steel is a lot stronger and heavier than aluminium and is therefore ideal for properties that face threats such as frequent heavy storms or falling trees.
+Steel is a lot stronger and heavier than aluminium, and is therefore ideal for properties that face threats such as frequent heavy storms or falling trees.
 You’ll be paying slightly more than aluminium, but steel is not only stronger, it also lasts longer (with a longer warranty too!).
 However, steel is known to rust, so you need to ensure that you’re purchasing steel that has been galvanized in order to prevent corrosion.
-According to HiPages, depending on where you live and your individual circumstances, steel fencing will cost anywhere from $65 to $100 per metre (linear metre price is not listed).
+According to HiPages, depending on where you live and your individual circumstances, steel fencing will likely cost a few hundred dollars per linear metre.

 Other materials you could use